hanpari/sovereign/source/02/052_drama.md

 Before his inevitable defeat, he stood up with an angry expression and said to someone behind Gromov's back: "Hey beauty, the dog of yours seems to be my compatriot in pain.
 Do you mind if I kill it to shorten its suffering?"

-When Gromov turned around, he spotted a dark-haired lady with green eyes, thin lips, and well-defined cheekbones, clad in a black skirt and snow-white shirt, who wore a jacket over her forearm.
+When Gromov turned around, he spotted a dark-haired lady with green eyes, thin lips, and well-defined cheekbones, clad in a black skirt and snow-white shirt.

 On a long leash, she was walking a grayish French bulldog.
 Wheezing and coughing, the animal bravely trod the gravel path, with huge eyes almost popping out of shallow sockets.
 Every day in the flat-faced dog's life had to be a constant purgatory.

-The woman appeared taken aback for a while, evaluating both men and their SF uniforms.
+Evaluating both men and their SF uniforms, the woman appeared taken aback for a while.

 Finally, as she came to a conclusion they do not pose any threat, she stopped and retorted calmly: "I do not mind at all, dear sir.
 Make a short work with this pitiful creature of mine.
 But once you do that, please be sure to collect his dead body and accompany me back to my aunt, who believes that the dog is the only pleasure of her existence."

 With slightly curved lips, she approached Andrey and inspected his uniform: "Sergeant Jerzinski, is it?"